 What are Normal Goods?

 Normal goods are a type of goods whose demand shows a direct relationship with a consumer’s income.
-This means that the demand for normal goods increases with an increase in the consumer’s income or expansion of the economy (which generally will increase the income of the population).
+It means that the demand for normal goods increases with an increase in the consumer’s income or expansion of the economy (which generally will increase the income of the population).

 Normal goods demonstrate a higher income elasticity of demand than inferior goods.
 The former shows an elasticity between zero to one, while the latter shows a negative income elasticity of demand.